hitoshi-watase/sercrod/docs/reference/directives/log.md

 Core behavior:

-- `*log` evaluates an expression in the current Nablla scope.
+- `*log` evaluates an expression in the current Sercrod scope.
 - It formats three pieces of information:
   - The value of the expression (or the scope when no expression is given).
   - The expression string itself (or the literal `(scope)` when omitted).